Possibilistic inferential models: a review: Conclusion

 I'll end with some very high-level thoughts about IMs and the potential role that they have to play in artificial intelligence (AI).
 Of course, AI is concerned with computational systems having the capability to perform tasks typically associated with human intelligence, such as learning, reasoning, problem-solving, perception, and decision-making.
 It's not unreasonable to lump this under the broad umbrella of data-driven uncertainty quantification.
 Indeed, some psychologists \citep[e.g.,][]{gigerenzer.murray.book, juslin.etal.2007} model cognitive processes as (intuitive) statistical inference: questions are posed, relevant data are collected, and judgments are made based on data, assumed models, etc. An AI--IM connection is surely difficult to see at this point, in large part because the IM constructions discussed here are specifically tailored for statistical applications.
 But the underlying idea---uncertainty quantification with reliability guarantees---is more general and has broader appeal/applicability.
-Just like how Shafer's efforts to develop what was later called ``Dempster--Shafer theory'' independent of the probabilistic language and statistical focus in Dempster's early work found real AI applications in the 1980s, I'm optimistic that there's a sufficiently general IM formulation that can meet the ``reliable uncertainty quantification'' needs of modern AI.
+Indeed, the deep learning models employed in modern AI applications are arguably just ``fancy nonparametric regression models,'' so the IM details discussed in Section~\ref{S:beyond} above and in the supplementary material are clearly relevant.
+In any case, just as Shafer's efforts to develop what was later called ``Dempster--Shafer theory'' independent of the probabilistic language and statistical focus in Dempster's early work found real AI applications in the 1980s, I'm optimistic that there's a sufficiently general IM formulation that can meet the ``reliable uncertainty quantification'' needs of modern AI.